 Biomolecules and Biomedicine (formerly BJBMS) reaches readers across a wide range of medical disciplines.
-The journal publishes basic and translational/clinical research submissions in all biomedical specialties, including Genetics and Molecular biology, Immunology, Microbiology, Pathology, Biochemistry, Pharmacology, Anatomy, Biomaterials, new and emerging research and diagnostic methods, new and emerging medical entities, and others. <top>
+The journal publishes basic and translational/clinical research submissions in all biomedical specialties, including Genetics and Molecular Biology, Immunology, Microbiology, Pathology, Biochemistry, Pharmacology, Anatomy, Biomaterials, New and Emerging Methods, New and Emerging Medical Entities, and others. <top>

 Special articles (Guideline, Statement article, Position article)

 Biomolecules and Biomedicine covers preclinical and translational/clinical sciences, and research articles are designated to the following sections:

 New and Emerging Medical Entities<top>

 1. Prepare the author information and cover letter.

 Author information: Full names, email addresses, and ORCID iDs of all co-authors in the manuscript.
 All the authors will receive an email to link their ORCID iD with the submission.
 See here why the ORCID iD is important and why it should be used.

 Include the following information in your cover letter: